"King of Good Times" Mallya slips off throne

 Mallaya's lifestyle is not without critics, with some saying it is directly linked to the airline's problems.

-"Mallya's flamboyant lifestyle is responsible for the debts that Kingfisher Airlines has incurred," Shiv Sena leader Bal Thackeray was quoted as saying by local media.
+"Mallya's flamboyant lifestyle is responsible for the debts that Kingfisher Airlines has incurred," Shiv Sena’s Bal Thackeray was quoted as saying by local media.

 "He has many businesses -- liquor, IPL and F1 teams.
 He has many bungalows and a cruise boat.
 He himself does not know how much he spends on cheer girls during IPL (cricket) matches."